 Terrain: Stirland Mud > Agrax Earthshade > Golgfag Brown drybrush

 These recipes cover the basics for Dread Host Custodians, and in general they come straight from Citadel (with a few tweaks).
 I default to Citadel’s Parade Ready steps (base/shade/layer/layer), but with these guys I’m mixing in a bit of drybrushing as well.
-Gems are a big deal for Custodes, so I’m going to attempt a more realistic and detailed approach on those — and ditto with all their fancy blades, for which I’m trying glazing for the first time.
+Gems are a big deal for Custodes, so I’m going to attempt a more realistic and detailed approach on those.

 Armor: Retributor Armour spray as both primer and base coat > Reikland Fleshshade > Auric Armour Gold > Stormhost Silver